brrrLang/brrrlang/README.md

 Heres how it works
 - `@import` tags import a specific module into the current module, in the case of this example, the std module.
 This will also auto-require any other sub-modules of the module that have been outline in the mod.spruce
-- `@require` This imports a submodule of an already imported module or submodule into the current module.
+- `@require` This imports a sub-module of an already imported module or sub-module into the current module.
 - `@EventHandler ehid = 100, e = std::StartEvent` is the main method of your BrrLang application.
-It is a EventHandler for the StartEvent, so everytime a StartEvent is raised, once the runtime hase been initlised, the StartEvent is raised and this EventHandler is called asyncouriously.
+It is a EventHandler for the StartEvent, so every time a StartEvent is raised, once the runtime has been initialized, the StartEvent is raised and this EventHandler is called asynchronously.
 - `raise std::io::PrintLnEvent("Hello world");` This line raises the std::io::PrintLnEvent event with the arguments of "Hello world".
-This causes all the EventHandlers for std::io::PrintLineEvent to be called asyncourously.
-This prints 'hello world' and the newline charcter to the console.
+This causes all the EventHandlers for std::io::PrintLineEvent to be called asynchronous.
+This prints 'hello world' and the newline character to the console.
 - `e.exitCode = 0;` This sets the value for exitCode for the StartEvent to 0, events are an objects that inherits the event class.
 - `raise e.FinnishEvent() await default` This calls the finnish method on the StartEvent, this tells the application that this event's execution has been completed
-- `@export` This exports a specific event handler to an alias for example `@export Foo:100 default` will map the Foo event handeler with the id of 100 as the default event handler.
-In this exapmle the runtime raises StartEvent, then awaits the event with the alias default.
+- `@export` This exports a specific event handler to an alias for example `@export Foo:100 default` will map the Foo event handler with the id of 100 as the default event handler.
+In this example the runtime raises StartEvent, then awaits the event with the alias default.

 ## Vaiables
-Variables are mutable by default, they are staticaly typed.
+Variables are mutable by default, they are statically typed.
 You use the let keyword to define them. eg:
 ```brrlang
 let a = 0;
 ```
 This will create a int_32 with the value 0;

 ### Constants
-Constants are like variables with immuatable values.
+Constants are like variables with immutable values.
 ```brrlang
 let const a = 0;
 ```

 ### Manulay defining types
-You can manualy define the type of a variable using the : operator
+You can manually define the type of a variable using the : operator
 ```brrlang
 let a: int_32;
 ```
-This will create an unitilized int_32
+This will create an uninitialized int_32

 With number primitives, you can define their type using putting the type after the number
 ```brrlang